Idea for why people dislike criticism:

 The idea about disliking criticism relates to my idea that static memes cannot do mind control.
 They cannot take over your life by force.
 What they do is control passive people.
 If you don't make your own choices, then the memes can.

 Taking initiative and responsibility in your life is the outline of the solution to the static meme problem.
 And it's also what makes criticism appealing.

 When you actively pursue projects of your choosing, criticism helps you do it and static memes have limited influence.
 When you're more aimless, then it's all bad news.

 Self-control means that you control you.
 That means memes and other people don't control you.

 Being an active, self-controlled person is harder and more complicated than it sounds.
 There's lots of ways to fool yourself and think you're doing it when you aren't.
 People often control half their life, but not the other half, and are blind to how far they have to go.
-See the initiative and responsibility pages for more info.
+See initiative and responsibility for more info.